MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--cognitive-business.md

 - Training data sets are used as-is, without considering ethics, bias or errors that may result from the data.
 - Limitations are not considered, and no safeguards are in place to correct poor AI decisions.
 - Intellectual Property implications are not considered.
+- Understanding the costs for implementing Cognitive Business tools.

 #### Level 200 Impacts